 This year’s WFM Forum highlighted that if we continue to collaborate and work together as an industry, while of course being aware and ahead of our competitors, we can all make a difference to the perhaps not-so-predictable fate of the high street.

-The registration for next years event is now open, the event will be taking place on 26th September 2019 at the National Conference Centre, Birmingham.
+The registration for next year’s event is now open, the event will be taking place on 26th September 2019 at the National Conference Center, Birmingham.
 You can book your early bird place by clicking here.